johnvictorfs/simple-utilities-mod/README.md

-# END OF LIFE Please Use [Simple Hud Enhanced](https://github.com/SoRadGaming/Simple-HUD-Enhanced) Instead
+# END OF LIFE

+# Consider using an alternativa: [Simple Hud Enhanced](https://github.com/SoRadGaming/Simple-HUD-Enhanced) instead

+*Adding this notice as of commit `5420a64d12e2738df9669c51b035e47e34876068` for the mod linked above*

+**This mod is unlikely to receive future changes and has pending unsolved issues I couldn't get around to fixing/adding.**

+The mod linked above has more features and lots of unsolved bugs are already fixed.
+UX is pretty much the same and any feature it has over this one are toggleable if you want a more minimal experience.

+---

 # Simple Utilities Mod (Minecraft 1.15 - 1.20)